 Wine is good for the heart

 Wine contains powerful antioxidants, which are arguably more effective than vitamin C and E. They bind with free radicals and will prevent the formation of clots in our blood vessels.
 You can’t go wrong here, as all the antioxidants will chase away free radicals, no matter which colour you chose.
 This leads to lower incidence of heart attack.
-In addition, the wine mix of alcohol and polyphenols has an anti-inflammatory effect similar with aspirin.
+In addition, the wine mix of alcohol and polyphenols has an anti-inflammatory effect similar to aspirin.

-Due to its natural aspirin-like properties, wine helps with atherosclerosis (the formation of fatty cells on our arteries).
+Due to its natural aspirin-like properties, wine helps with atherosclerosis (the formation of fatty cells in our arteries).
 So, if you are thinking of eating that fat piece of Stilton, better have it with a glass of wine!
-The degree of protection is similar with the one achieved by exercising regularly.
+The degree of protection is similar to the one achieved by exercising regularly.
 But, this does not mean that you can replace exercise with wine, no matter how appealing the thought might be.
 While you might get the same anti-inflammatory benefits, this will be shorter term, as the calories from the alcohol will start showing on your waistline.

 At the University of Barcelona, epidemiological and clinical studies suggest that moderate consumption of wine (one or two glasses per day) leads to decreased incidence of some diseases.
-They mention: cardiovascular disease hypertension, diabetes and certain types of cancer (including colon, basal cell, ovarian, and prostate carcinoma).
+They mention cardiovascular disease, hypertension, diabetes and certain types of cancer (including colon, basal cell, ovarian, and prostate carcinoma).

 Wine helps increase ‘good’ HDL cholesterol